bagaze/movie-rater-backend/README.md

 # movie-rater-backend
-An API application allowing to retrieve film information (thanks to [TMDB](https://www.themoviedb.org/)) and establish your own rating
+An API application allowing to retrieve film information (thanks to [The Movie DB](https://www.themoviedb.org/)) and establish your own rating

 Built using [Python FastAPI](https://fastapi.tiangolo.com)